 The young boy stood up, looking rather flimsy and skinny, with his golden hair in one big mess, but he smiled and looked down to his mentor with a calmness in his eyes, “I think it’s time for me to go now…” The prince was on his mind, and food, delicious, tasty food that would take him time to prepare but of which he’d be enjoying every single taste of it.
 And all the other things he had left to be neglected in his search for knowledge.

 It might have taken him seven days to learn this lesson, but in exchange it would save him an entire lifetime of searching.
 Before turning around, away towards the doors that led to the castle, and his friend, Gehuven eyed the old man, there shone a sparkle in his eyes and the boy’s attitude seemed very much changed, much lighter, “I’m in great need of spending some time with those that give meaning to my life and I’m already late!”The old man laughed, buckling in his seat with the many layers of cloth comfortably around him.
 “And there is no other place for you to be!”

-Gehuven always remained the avid reader he was, the sponge, the I-want-to-know-it-all at heart, but not ever did he neglect those things in life he cared about again, in the blind attempt to seek wisdom on end.
-He now knew it was to be found in the meaning of others and the love of life all around instead.
+Gehuven always remained the avid reader he was, the sponge, the I-want-to-know-it-all at heart, but not ever did he neglect those things in life he cared about again, not even in the blind attempt to seek wisdom on end.
+He realized it was to be found in the meaning of others and the love of life all around instead.